 Farmworker Justice is pleased that Congress and the President have made passing comprehensive immigration reform legislation a priority this year.
 Information on immigration reform proposals and legislation may be found below in the section on Legislation and Analysis.
 For the latest update on immigration reform for farmworkers, click here to read our most recent immigration updates, or sign-up to receive automatic updates.

-► Read Farmworker Justice's summary of farmworker provisions of the Border Security, Economic Opportunity, and Immigration Modernization Act of 2013
+► Read Farmworker Justice's summary of the agriculture immigration stakeholder agreement in the Border Security, Economic Opportunity, and Immigration Modernization Act of 2013

 ► United Farm Workers’ letter of support for farmworker provisions